AnkushMalik/stamped-assignment/README.md

 ### Getting started

-Clone the repo, it is bootstrapped with 'create-react-app', run 'yarn start' to run the project.
+Clone the repo, it is bootstrapped with 'create-next-app', run 'yarn dev' to run the project.

 Good luck!